Tuition and Fees

 Medical insurance is mandatory for all students at RISD, including summer students.
 The college requires all students to carry valid medical insurance to help cover the extra expenses of medical treatment that is not covered by our Health Services.
 All medical insurance policies must be from a U.S. domestic insurance company

-If you do not have medical insurance from a U.S. domestic insurance company, you may purchase a six(6)-week short term medical insurance policy for $215.
+If you do not have medical insurance from a U.S. domestic insurance company, you may purchase a five(5)-week short term medical insurance policy for $195.
 The short-term medical insurance fee is paid directly to University Health Plans.
-To assist in providing you with the coverage you will need during your summer studies at RISD, we have contracted with University Health Plans Insurance Program to offer the Summer Programs Student Health Insurance Plan.
+To assist in providing you with the coverage you will need during your summer studies at RISD, we have contracted with University Health Plans Insurance Program to offer the Pre-College Student Health Insurance Plan.
 The plan includes a local and national network of preferred providers, and is designed to be an affordable option.
-Students will be able to sign up for UHP health insurance after they have been accepted to the program–a direct link will be available on the student applicant dashboard.
+Students will be able to sign up for UHP health insurance after they have been accepted to the program; a direct link will be available on the student applicant dashboard.

 Art Supplies: $800 (estimate)